TKomericki/Rhetos-wiki/Prerequisites.md

 ## Install prerequisites

-Prerequisites for the Rhetos server:
+Prerequisites for running web applications with Rhetos framework:

 * Windows 8 or newer
 * .NET Framework 4.7.2